If you’re on the hunt for the best vacuum cleaner reviews, chances are you have come across a Dyson more than a time or two.

 Dyson Vacuums Compared

 The Dyson lineup offers upright vacuums, canister vacuums, stick vacuums, handheld vacuums, and even their newest robot vacuum.
-Prices for a Dyson vacuum cleaner range from $249 for the Dyson V6, up to $1,000 for the 360 Eye robot vacuum.
+Prices for a Dyson vacuum cleaner range from $$ (moderate) to $$$ (high), depending on the model and type.

 There are currently 34 different models of Dyson vacuums, all of which use the same cyclonic technology and bagless design.
 The basic concept behind the Dyson cyclone suction comes from a centrifuge process that Dyson had used to separate paint particles in the air.
 These same cycles, when used in a vacuum, spin particulate and debris through the cyclones for a strong, fade-free suction.